dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 > Also, the article is available in a [Jupyter Notebook](https://github.com/dot-layer/blog/blob/master/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/article_notebook.ipynb) or in a [Google Colab Jupyter notebook](https://colab.research.google.com/github/dot-layer/blog/blob/master/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/article_notebook_colab.ipynb).
 >
 > Before starting this article, we would like to disclaim that this tutorial is greatly inspired by an online tutorial David created for the Poutyne framework.
 Also, the content is based on a recent [article](https://arxiv.org/abs/2006.16152) we wrote about address tagging.
 However, there are differences between the present work and the two others, as this one is specifically designed for the less technical reader.
+>
+> Update 2022: Code was improve to better handle packed sequence in forward loop.

 Sequential data, such as addresses, are pieces of information that are deliberately given in a specific order.
 In other words, they are sequences with a particular structure; and knowing this structure is crucial for predicting the missing entries of a given truncated sequence.
 For example, when writing an address, we know, in Canada, that after the civic number (e.g. 420), we have the street name (e.g. du Lac).